 Ask yourself some challenging questions to help you dive deeper into your real work ethic and develop points about your soft skills, such as time management, propensity to innovate and careful risk-taking.

 - When was there a moment you showed initiative?

 - When have you pushed against the grain to innovate?

-- How have you implemented new technologies to stream-line best practices?
+- How have you implemented new technologies to streamline best practices?

-Highlight how the company values align with your own by researching the company’s principles and pick out those you most identify with.
+Highlight how the company values align with your own by researching the company’s principles and picking out those you most identify with.
 It’ll also be great practice for interview questions once you get to that stage.

 know your interviewer.